 Who is eligible to apply for the BS-MPH program?

-How is the 5-year BS-MPH degree program different from the 2-year MPH program?
+How is the BS-MPH degree program (1-1.5 years) different from the 2-year MPH program?

-The curriculum and the requirements for the MPH degree are the same for the 5-year BS-MPH and the 2-year MPH program.
-However, only University of Illinois undergraduate students in I-Health, Kinesiology, or Community Health are eligible to apply for the 5-year BS-MPH.
-These applicants do not need to take the GRE.
+The curriculum and the requirements for the MPH degree are the same for the 1-1.5 year BS-MPH and the 2-year MPH program.
+However, only University of Illinois undergraduate students in Community Health, I-Health, or Kinesiology are eligible to apply for the BS-MPH.
 The only difference in the two degree tracks is when courses are taken.
 Students admitted to the BS-MPH program take up to 12 credits of MPH coursework during their senior year.
-This means that students interested in the BS-MPH must apply to the MPH prior to their final year of undergraduate study, usually during the summer before their Senior year.
+This means that students interested in the BS-MPH must apply to the MPH prior to their final year of undergraduate study, usually during the summer before their senior year.
 These students will need to collaborate with their undergraduate advisors to ensure they can take MPH courses and still finish their BS on time.
-Additionally, BS-MPH students will take more courses per semester to be able to complete their MPH at the end of the summer after their fifth year.
-Students who are admitted to the BS-MPH take a higher graduate workload (17 credit hours) compared to an average graduate student workload (12 credit hours).
-Students applying to the 2-year program must take the GRE and will complete all MPH coursework as graduate students.
+Additionally, BS-MPH students will take more courses per semester to be able to complete their MPH at the accelerated pace.
+Students who are admitted to the BS-MPH take a higher graduate workload (up to 17 credit hours) compared to an average graduate student workload (12 credit hours).

 When is it best to apply for the BS-MPH program?

 BS-MPH applications are taken twice per year - August 1st and December 15th.
 It is best to apply for the BS-MPH degree AFTER your junior year but BEFORE your senior year.
 Most students will complete their junior year in spring term and should apply during the summer between junior and senior year.
 Applicants must complete at least 3 years of undergraduate coursework (i.e. must complete their junior year) before applying to the MPH program.